Makistos/suomisf/README.md

 * Exporting and importing a collection.
 * ~~Option to change password and a user page~~.
 Plus stuff related to this like a user list.
+* Adding a new edition of an existing book.

 ## API Design